Accessibility Abuse¶

 On-Device Fraud (ATS)¶

-Automated Transfer System: the malware operates the real banking app to initiate transfers.
+Automated Transfer System (T1516): the malware operates the real banking app to initiate transfers.
+MITRE ATT&CK has no standalone technique for ATS; it is a compound behavior combining T1453 (accessibility abuse) and T1516 (input injection).
 Steps:

 - Wait for user to log into banking app (or use stolen credentials via overlay)